Eva Potts

 Board Member — A.B.D.

-Duchess Antoinette McDonald-Ellis is a performance artist, writer, teacher, and an advocate for both glaucoma and CBS.
+Antoinette McDonald-Ellis, A.B.D. is a performance artist, writer, teacher, public speaker and an advocate for both glaucoma and CBS.
 Antoinette is legally blind and has been living with Charles Bonnet Syndrome for several years.
-She has worked and taught at the collegiate level for nearly 25 years and has been a performance artist since 1990.
+Antoinette worked as a college teacher for nearly 25 years, where she had the privilege to instruct and mentor many young minds.
+She has also been a performance artist since 1990.

-Antoinette understands firsthand the alienating nature of living with hallucinations that are often confusing and frightening.
-Her mission is to bring awareness to issues related to blindness — particularly the debilitating effects of glaucoma and CBS — and to develop effective treatments and support systems for those living with the condition and the caregivers in their lives.
+Antoinette has been living and dealing with the off-putting effects of CBS and understands the alienating nature of living with hallucinations that are often confusing and horrifying.
+Her mission is to bring awareness to issues related to blindness with a particular focus on the debilitating effects of glaucoma and the chilling impact of living with CBS.

 Gary M. Cusick, PhD